jschaves/Save-And-Convert-Img-PHP/README.md

 # Save-And-Convert-Img-PHP
 Is a class to save remote images, and change the type of image.
+Download and convert at the same time a remote file, convert:
+PNG to JPG
+PNG to GIF
+GIF to JPG
+GIF to PNG
+JPG to GIF
+JPG to PNG
 <pre>
 //Example
 $load= new SaveAndConvertImg();